DevSnicket/eunice/dependency-and-structure/README.md

 The YAML objects are expected to be in a structure that matches how YAML is parsed and formatted by [js-yaml](https://github.com/nodeca/js-yaml).

-YAML is read using the function createStackFromYaml and can be written/rewritten using createYamlFromStack.
+YAML is read using the function createStackFromYaml and can be written using createYamlFromStack.

 ## Stack based functions

-When a stack has been read/created from YAML using createStackFromYaml (see above), the following functions can be used on the stack or sub-stacks:
+After a stack has been read/created from YAML using createStackFromYaml (see above), the following functions can be used on the stack or sub-stacks:

 ### findDirectionBetweenItemsInFirstMutualStack